gregbo/mininet_frr/README.md

 ## Notes

+These examples focus on routing protocols and protocol configuraiton.
+We uses Mininet switches to connect multiple hosts in a submit.
+Mininet supports Openflow by running a controller, however none of these examples directly use Openflow, beyond whatever Mininet may be doing to make the switches just work.

 The configuration scripts config_frr.sh create subdirectories under the FRR configuraiton, run state, and logging directories and populates the configuration files.
 Note that any existing configuration files in these directories are erased.